 If that resonates with you, keep reading.
 I’m going to break down the best eating and health approach for anyone who’s completely OVER dieting.

-See, I wish someone told me that diets are useless before diving head first into the world of detoxes, cleanses and random food restrictions during and right after college.
+I wish someone told me that diets are useless before diving headfirst into the world of “wellness,” detoxes, cleanses, and random food restrictions during and right after college.

-I wish someone explained to me that learning to love my body and stop punishing myself for eating the foods I loved, I could have started to heal my relationship with food and start LIVING sooner.
+If someone explained to me earlier on that learning to love my body and stop punishing myself for eating the foods I loved, I could have started to heal my relationship with food and start LIVING sooner.

 Contrary to popular belief, it’s not just about eating whatever you want.
 It goes A LOT deeper than that.

-Intuitive eating is a nutrition philosophy based on the idea that if we can be healthy when we let our bodies run the show, instead of tracking foods to attain and maintain a level of health or a specific physique that your body can never sustain.
-Embarking on an intuitive eating journey means creating a healthy relationship with food, your body and mind by completely detaching oneself from the diet mentality.
+It’s based on the idea that if we can achieve health when we let our bodies run the show, instead of tracking foods to attain and maintain a certain weight or a specific physique that our bodies can never sustain.
+Embarking on an Intuitive Eating journey means creating a healthy relationship with food, your body, and your mind by completely detaching oneself from the diet mentality.